-Other unallocated, net primarily includes the FAS/CAS operating adjustment (which represents the difference between CAS pension cost recorded in our business segment's results of operations and the service cost component of FAS pension expense), stock-based compensation expense and other corporate costs.
-These items are not allocated to the business segments and, therefore, are excluded from the cost of sales for products and services.
-Other unallocated, net was a net reduction to expense of \$524 million during the quarter ended March 31, 2019 compared to \$409 million during the quarter ended March 25, 2018.
-Other unallocated, net during the quarter ended March 31, 2019 was higher primarily due to an increase in our FAS/CAS operating adjustment (see "Business Segment Results of Operations" discussion below for more detail).
+Other unallocated, net primarily includes the FAS/CAS operating adjustment (which represents the difference between cost accounting standards (CAS) pension cost recorded in our business segment's results of operations and the service cost component of FAS pension income (expense)), stock-based compensation expense and other corporate costs.
+These items are not allocated to the business segments and, therefore, are excluded from cost of sales for products and services.
+Other unallocated, net reduced cost of sales by \$395 million during the quarter ended March 29, 2020 compared to \$524 million during the quarter ended March 31, 2019.
+Other unallocated, net during the quarter ended March 29, 2020 was lower primarily due to market declines that reduced the fair market value of certain investment assets, and a decrease in our FAS/CAS operating adjustment (see "Business Segment Results of Operations" discussion below for more detail).